sbabic/swupdate/doc/source/delta-update.rst

 To avoid this, the delta handler does not download itself.
 A separate process, that can runs with different userid and groupid, is responsible for this.
 The handler sends a request to this process with a list of ranges that should be downloaded (see HTTP Range request).
-The delta handler does not know how the chunks are downlaoded, and even if using HTTP Range Request is the most frequent choice, it is open to further implementations.
+The delta handler does not know how the chunks are downloaded, and even if using HTTP Range Request is the most frequent choice, it is open to further implementations.
 The downloader process prepares the connection and asks the server for ranges.
 If the server is not able to provide ranges, the update aborts.
 It is in fact a requirement for delta update that the